Duck528/cvwin/README.md

 ## Native Version

-Currently, the nuget build spec uses some conventions (partly due to the limitations in the tool).
+Currently, the nuget build spec uses some conventions which you need to follow (partly due to the limitations in the tool).

 You can just use pre-built nuget packages.
-But, in general, you may want to build your own version of OpenCV (using your preferred configurations).
+But, in general, you may want to build your own version of OpenCV (using your preferred/optimized configurations).
 If you want to distribute your builds via NuGet (e.g., for internal use), then here's what you need to do:

 1. Install the [CoApp PowerShell tool](http://coapp.org/pages/releases.html).
 1. Build OpenCV and use the directories, "opencv-build-x86", "opencv-build-x64", etc., as a sibling to the cvwin root directory.